publiclab/plots2/HACKTOBERFEST.md

 While making a PR, keep in mind the following:
 - The PR must contain commits you made yourself.
 We will not accept automated commits from bots.
 - We only accept changes solving a particular issue and the specific code changes mentioned within the issue.
 We will not merge any change outside of this scope.
-- If you notice an issue, we encourage you to open it first and get it approved by the maintainers.
+- When you find an issue, we encourage you to open it first and get it approved by the maintainers.
 Opening a PR without doing this may result in it being marked as spam.

 When you make a PR, the contents are auto-populated on GitHub.
 Try to fill as many fields as you can so that reviewers can quickly check your PR.
 Remember to mention the issue that is resolved by the PR.